roboGOD/iisc-pml-DA218o-project-01/README.md

   - We might need to learn embeddings for each node (use a graph neural network maybe?)
 - For negative case sampling, using random nodes might disturb the underlying graph distribution.
   - We need to come up with some algorithm to carefully generate negative samples.

+## Approach 2
+- First, for each node, find the top K nodes which share almost the same neighbors as current node from the given graph.
+- Then, whenever we need to check if an edge exists from node A to node B, first we check whether B exists as a neighbor in top K similar nodes.
+- If it does in most of the nodes, we predict that it could be a neighbor to A as well
+- We'll use some simple similarity score formula based on common neighbors and corresponding degrees.

 ### Kaggle Link